-Operated by the FGUA, the FDEP-permitted capacity of this WWTF was 1.50 MGD in 2010.
+Operated by the Florida Golden Gate Utility Authority, the FDEP-permitted capacity of this WWTF was 1.50 MGD in 2010.
 The average daily wastewater flow in 2010 was 1.03 MGD.

-Reclaimed water is distributed to the facility's on-site seven-acre, four-pond rapid infiltration basins (RIBs).
-In 2010, 0.49 MGD of treated effluent was reused through these RIBs.
+Reclaimed water is distributed to the facility's on-site seven-acre, four-pond rapid infiltration basins.
+In 2010, 0.49 MGD of treated effluent was reused through these rapid infiltration basins.
 The remaining 0.65 MGD of treated effluent was disposed of through deep well injection.